 Derek Chiou's Web Page

-HeadshotI am an assistant professor in the Electrical and Computer Engineering Department at the University of Texas at Austin.
+HeadshotI am an associate professor in the Electrical and Computer Engineering Department at the University of Texas at Austin.
 There I teach graduate and undergraduate classes in computer architecture and parallel computer architecture and lead a research group studying high-performance computer simulation techniques, future computer architectures, parallel computing, Internet router architecture and network processing.

-My research is supported by a Department of Energy Early Faculty Career Award, the National Science Foundation including a National Science Foundation CAREER Award, SRC, Intel, Xilinx, IBM Faculty Awards, Freescale, and Altera.
+My research is supported by a Department of Energy Early Faculty Career Award, the National Science Foundation including a National Science Foundation CAREER Award, SRC, Intel, Xilinx, IBM Faculty Awards, Freescale, AMD, and Altera.

 Courses